cgtfarmer/demo-cdk-lambda-java-apigw-rds/README.md

-# CDK Lambda APIGW RDS
+# CDK Java Lambda APIGW RDS

-This is a demo showing how to deploy a TypeScript Lambda with CRUD functionality behind an API Gateway (HTTP API), backed by an RDS database instance (accessed with RDS Proxy).
-DB credentials are managed by Secrets Manager and accessed via "AWS Parameters and Secrets Lambda Extension"
+This is a demo showing how to deploy a Java Lambda with CRUD functionality behind an API Gateway (HTTP API), backed by an RDS database instance (accessed with RDS Proxy).
+DB credentials are managed by Secrets Manager and accessed via "AWS Parameters and Secrets Lambda Extension".
+Database schema migrations are managed via Liquibase in a TriggerFunction construct.

 ## Prerequisites